Robust Empirical Bayes Confidence Intervals: Empirical application

 To visualize these results, \Cref{fig:ch_cz25NY} plots the unshrunk 90\% \acp{CI} based on the preliminary estimates, as well as robust \acp{EBCI} based on \ac{EB} estimates for cities in the state of New York for children with parents at the 25th percentile.
 While the \acp{EBCI} for large \acp{CZ} like New York City or Buffalo are similar to the unshrunk \acp{CI}, they are much tighter for smaller \acp{CZ} like Plattsburgh or Watertown, with point estimates that shrink the preliminary estimates $Y_{i}$ most of the way toward the regression line $X_{i}'\hat{\delta}$.

-In summary, using shrinkage allows us to considerably tighten the \acp{CI} based on preliminary estimates.
-This is true even though the \acp{CI} only effectively use second moment constraints---imposing constraints on the kurtosis does not affect the critical values in this application.
+In summary, shrinkage allows us to considerably tighten the \acp{CI} based on preliminary estimates.
+This is true even though the \acp{CI} effectively only use second moment constraints---imposing kurtosis constraints does not affect the critical values in this application.

 \begin{appendices} \crefalias{section}{appsec} \crefalias{subsection}{appsubsec}